These Bylaws (referred to as the "Bylaws") govern the affairs of TEXAS BISON

 Number, Qualifications, and Tenure of Directors

-4.02 The number of Directors shall be FIVE (5) or SEVEN (7) and shall be residents of Texas and members of the Corporation.
+4.02 The number of Directors shall be seven (7), at least six (6) of whom shall be Full Members of the Corporation and one (1) may be an Allied Industry Member of the Corporation.
 The terms of the even-numbered director positions shall begin in even-numbered years and the terms of the odd-numbered director positions shall begin in odd-numbered years.
 A term shall be two (2) years.

 Nomination of Directors